The Path

 FOUNDER ONLY — Brian J. Lucas · 2 Bars

 Reserved exclusively for the founder of Kokoro-Jitsu.
-Not honorary — it requires completing all 9 prior criteria first.
+Not honorary — it requires having earned the prior nine degrees first.
 The Founder's Stripe is the capstone, not the birthright.
 It cannot be awarded until every other degree has been earned, making the 10th degree the result of a completed martial life — not merely the act of founding one.